 The wonderful thing about breast milk is that it is alive!
 It has pre and probiotics that help coat your newborn's intestinal tract and keep it healthy.
-So the real question is, how do we store this breast milk to make sure it has the optum amount of nutrients for our newborn without any harmful bacterial growth.
+So the real question is, how do we store this breast milk to make sure it has the optimum amount of nutrients for our newborn without any harmful bacterial growth?

 We like to refer to the CDC, or Centers for Disease Control and Prevention, and ABM, or Academy of Breastfeeding Medicine, guidelines when passing out informaiton that has to do with health and wellness.
 These breast milk storage guidelines were last reviewed on June 11, 2021.
 It is important to frequently check guidelines because they may have changed over the years or between the time you have each child.

 Storing fresh breast milk, no matter the storage location, make sure that your fresh milk is in a sterile, bpa free, container with an air tight lid.
 You may use storage bottles or storage bags.
 Freshly pumped breast milk can be left in a room temperature environment, with a sealed top, for up to 4 hours.
 Before the 4 hour mark is reached we recommend feeding this fresh milk to your baby, storing in the refrigerator or placing it in the freezer.
 Another important thing to remember is to label your stored milk with the date and time at which it was expressed.